exercism/go/exercises/react/README.md

 callbacks.
 Call a cell’s callbacks when the cell’s value in a new stable state has changed from the previous stable state.

+## Coding the solution

+Look for a stub file having the name react.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.